Prostate Biopsy: Transrectal Ultrasound

 A biopsy involves taking a piece of skin or tissue from the body to look at under a microscope.
 A doctor will see if the tissue contains cancer or other abnormal cells.
 The results of the biopsy can help determine the next best step in diagnosis or treatment.

 How is a Biopsy Done?

 A small amount of tissue is taken using a special tool.
-When the tissue is taken the patient may be given a numbing agent to prevent pain and/or sometimes one is sedated.
+When the tissue is taken the patient may be given a numbing agent to prevent pain.
+Sometimes the patient is sedated.

-For certain urologic diseases, biopsies can be done on the
+For certain urological diseases, biopsies can be done on the

 Biopsies of the prostate or kidney are done with a special needle.
 The doctor uses ultrasound or a CT scan to guide the needle.

 An endoscope (long tube with an attached light) is used for a bladder or ureteral biopsy.
 The endoscope is inserted through the urethra.